May 10, 2022 by Scout David Beaty II

 The Scouts here at Josey Scout Lodge wish you all a very Merry Christmas and hopefully a Happy New Year.

-Congratulations Eagle Scout Will Pitts
+Congrats Eagle Scout Will Pitts

 William Pitts started his journey on the Scouting Trail as a Tiger Cub with Pack 98 in 2011.
 After working his way through the ranks of Tiger, Wolf, Bear and WEBELOS he earned the Arrow of Light in February of 2016.
 Will then joined Scout Troop 98.
 Once in the Troop he earned the Scout, Tenderfoot, Second Class and First Class ranks where the youth learn the basic skills needed for the outdoors.
 These requirements combined with service projects and leadership responsibilities guide youth on their journey to the Rank of Eagle Scout.

 Then Will started working on the requirements for Star, Life and finally Eagle.
 This involves completing a total of 21 merit badges in which 13 are required for the Eagle Scout rank.
 Will completed a total of 34 merit badges along his journey.
-Here is the list of merit badges he has completed: Astronomy, Athletics, Camping, Chess, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Climbing, Communications, Cooking, Crime Prevention, Environmental Science, Family Life, Farm Mechanics, Finger Printing, Fire Safety, First Aid, Fish and Wildlife Management, Genealogy, Geology, Lifesaving, Metalwork, Music, Nature, Orienteering, Personal Fitness, Personal Management, Rife Shooting, Salesmanship, Sustainability, Swimming, Veterinary Medicine, Welding and Wood Carving.
+Here is the list of merit badges he has completed: Astronomy, Athletics, Camping, Chess, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Climbing, Communications, Cooking, Crime Prevention, Environmental Science, Family Life, Farm Mechanics, Finger Printing, Fire Safety, First Aid, Fish and Wildlife Management, Genealogy, Geology, Lifesaving, Metalwork, Music, Nature, Orienteering, Personal Fitness, Personal Management, Rifle Shooting, Salesmanship, Sustainability, Swimming, Veterinary Medicine, Welding and Wood Carving.

 Will has not stopped on completing merit badges.
 He is currently working on Hiking and Art.
 Additional Merit Badges completed by Will count towards him earning Eagle Palms awards.